 - To brief your CFII before the approach.

-Regardless, take the time and study Weather Flying by Robert N. Buck.
+Take the time and study Weather Flying by Robert N. Buck.
 You will be a step ahead of many instrument-rated pilots.

-Many of us do not recognize the importance of learning the weather during instrument rating but learning about weather flying is a crucial aspect of IFR flying.
+Many of us do not recognize the importance of learning the Weather during instrument rating but learning about Weather flying is a crucial aspect of IFR flying.

 If you have some instrument flight hours remaining, you must practice instrument flying in the actual Instrument Meteorological Conditions(IMC).